dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 # Installation Prerequisites
 {: .no_toc }

-CDP Private Cloud solution require direct integration with some 3rd party/external components.
+CDP Private Cloud solution requires direct integration with some 3rd party/external components.

 For CDP Private Cloud solution with Openshift, the required external components are represented by the purple-coloured boxes as shown below.